ESG

 DETAILS :

-Archinvest is an AMF-accredited portfolio management company (GP-21000013) approved in September 2022.
+Archinvest is a portfolio management company approved by the AMF (GP-202221) in September 2022.

-The UN Global Compact.
+• The UN Global Compact.

 Archinvest has added sectoral exclusions to its normative exclusions, so as to avoid investing in activities whose ESG impacts are highly criticized.

-533-22-1 of the CMF (resulting from Article 29 of the Energy-Climate Law), financial market players publish information on their websites about their policies for integrating sustainability risks into their investment decision-making processes, including, for French players, risks associated with climate change and biodiversity.
+In accordance with Article 3 of Regulation (EU) 2019/2088 (“Disclosures” or “SFDR”) and Article L. 533-22-1 of the CMF (derived from Article 29 of the Energy-Climate Law), financial market players publish on their website information concerning their policies relating to the integration of sustainability risks into their investment decision-making process, including for French players, risks associated with climate change as well as risks linked to biodiversity.

 The policy is based on the principle of double materiality: